 Michelle Gregoire, MMus

-Michelle’s big band compositions have been aired on CBC’s Silence on Jazz, Afterhours, Arts Encounters, Atlantic Airwaves, Jazz Beat, and have been performed and recorded by many ensembles, most recently by the WJO and by the Banff Jazz Orchestra during the Hugh Fraser Jazz Orchestra Residency.
-In 1998, Michelle received a Manitoba Arts Council Commission and Development Grant to compose a large scale work for the Winnipeg Jazz Orchestra which was recently recorded and released on the WJO’s self-titled CD.
-Her quintet was recorded by “Radio-Canada” for national broadcast on “Silence on Jazz” and her jazz orchestra works were recorded and performed by the WJO as part of a concert featuring Bob Brookmeyer and his music.
-Her quintet has performed in concerts both in Toronto and in Winnipeg with emerging opportunities across Canada.
+Michelle’s big band compositions have been aired on CBC’s Silence on Jazz, Afterhours, Arts Encounters, Atlantic Airwaves, Jazz Beat, and have been performed and recorded by many ensembles, most notably by the McGiill Jazz Ensemble I, The Toronto Jazz Orchestra, The Saskatoon Jazz Orchestra, the Calgary Creative Arts Ensemble, the Winnipeg Jazz Orchestra and the Banff Jazz Orchestra.
+In 2007 Michelle was commissioned by the Manitoba Chamber Orchestra and the CBC to create a suite for jazz trio and string orchestra and in 1998, she received a Manitoba Arts Council Commission and Development Grant to compose a large scale work for the Winnipeg Jazz Orchestra which was recorded and released on the WJO’s self-titled CD as well as the WJO's Canada 150 Suite (nominated for a WCMA award 2019).